 Vimeo is a great hosting platform to make your content visible to a large audience.
 The platform generates an optimal video experience without the interruption of ads and within an aesthetic and user-friendly video player.

 Vimeo has also worked a lot on accessibility criteria, in particular by complying with the standards set by the WCAG.

-But your Vimeo content can have gain even more impact by using Vimeo the built-in subtitling options.
-Adding subtitles will increase the playing and engagement rates, via sound-off watching and improved readability.
+But your Vimeo content can gain even more impact by using Vimeo the built-in subtitling options.
+Adding subtitles will increase the playing and engagement rates, via sound-off watching and improve readability.